Preheat oven to 300˚F (150˚C). Prepare 5 (4-ouces) glass jars or ramekins.

 For the pudding, in a medium bowl, whisk together eggs and egg yolk until light foam begins to form.
 Set aside.

 In a small saucepan over medium heat, combine milk, heavy cream, and sugar.
 Cook until sugar just melted, stirring often.
+Stir in vanilla extract (or vanilla bean paste).
 Gradually add all the milk mixture into the yolk mixture, whisking continuously.

 Pour the mixture through a sieve into a large measuring cup.
 Remove bubbles with a piece of wax paper or parchment paper, by pushing it directly on top of the mixture and pulling it away.
 If needed, repeat one more time.